skip to Main Content

 Technological Factors in your PESTEL Analysis

-According to Jake (a technology tutor on testquestions.org),technological factors can influence the decisions you make when considering entering a new market or the launch of a new product or service.
-Indeed, technology has placed market research within reach of even the smallest competitor.
-It is critically important that no matter what business you are in, you monitor technological factors and be prepared to respond quickly to changes.
+According to Jake (a technology tutor on testquestions.org), technological factors can influence the decisions you make when considering entering a new market and launching a new product or service.
+Indeed, technology has placed market research within reach of even the smallest businesses.
+It is critically important that you monitor technological factors no matter what business you are in and be prepared to respond quickly to changes.

 What Are Technological Factors?